elena-nuntio/finch/README.md

 * Starting to create Jupyter Notebooks for immediate visualization

-* Will move to latest TF version as soon as possible
+* Will update to latest TF version as soon as possible
 ---

 #### Word Embedding（词向量）